-A disk is represented by the gendisk object (a generic disk).
+A disk is represented by the gendisk object

 A gendisk can be associated with multiple block_device structures when it has a partition table.

 There will be one block_device that represents the whole gendisk, and possibly some others that represent partitions within the gendisk.